guangleibao/refined-bmc-terraform-example/single-instance-windows-restore-second-volume-from-backup/README.md

 + You must be familiar with example single-instance-windows to use this example.
 It is almost same as example single-instance-windows, except the attached block device is restored from an existing backup.
 Please provide the backup OCID to `block.tf`.
 	- Timeout added, otherwise restoration progress raises exception.
 Restoring is much more slower than creating.
+	- If volume creation still run into error with timeout in place, just run `terraform apply` twice!

 + Why the process is like this?
 Why not just user_data?
 	- BMC provided Windows image does not comes with cloud-init or opc-init packages(at least currently we don't), user_data you assigned at instance launching will be ignored.
 (Just for Windows, not Linux).